 We took the first step in discovering what the stores of the 2020s will look like through Floresight, our brand new experiential retailing platform.
-Developed by Ken Cooke, our Chief Experience Architect, below is just a glimpse of the first ever visual labor modeling application in retail solution history.

 Using the Floresight visual labor modeling solution, store managers can simulate working environments from existing data in any labor management system.
 The application sits within the revolutionary Floresight platform, which Nextenture spent all of 2018 refining for its customers.

 Throughout the year, we conducted time studies for retail giants like Love’s Travel Stops, JC Penney, and Estée Lauder.
 We used the Floresight engineered labor standards solution.
 In 2019, we will launch the full, subscription-based edition of Floresight, which will have each product included and integrated with each other.

 If 2017 was the year marked by progress in becoming Reflexis‘ official development and implementation partner, 2018 was the year in which Nextenture evolved its partner relationship even further.
 We continued providing first class implementations and post-rollout services for retail customers, supporting many through the use of a 24/7, 365 support team.